Texas School Book Depository: Later years

-During his two terms as mayor of Dallas, Wes Wise guided Dallas out from under the cloud of the assassination and at the same time saved the Texas School Book Depository from imminent destruction, preserving it for further research into the president's murder.
+The mayor of Dallas, Wes Wise, saved the Texas School Book Depository from imminent destruction, preserving it for further research into the assassination.

-The Texas School Book Depository Company moved out in 1970 and the building was sold at auction to Aubrey Mayhew, a Nashville, Tennessee music producer and collector of Kennedy memorabilia, by the owner D. H. Byrd.
-In 1972, ownership reverted to Bard, and the building was purchased in 1977 by the government of Dallas County.
-After renovating the lower five floors of the building for use as county government offices, the Dallas County Administration Building was dedicated on March 29, 1981.
+The Texas School Book Depository Company moved out in 1970.
+The building was sold at auction to Aubrey Mayhew, a Nashville, Tennessee music producer and collector of Kennedy memorabilia, by the owner D. H. Byrd.
+In 1972, ownership reverted to Byrd.
+In 1977, the building was purchased by the government of Dallas County.
+After renovating the lower five floors of the building for use as county government offices, the Dallas County Administration Building was dedicated in March 1981.

-On President's Day 1989, the sixth floor opened to the public (for an admission charge) as the Sixth Floor Museum of assassination-related exhibits.
+On President's Day 1989, the sixth floor opened to the public, for an admission charge, as the Sixth Floor Museum of assassination-related exhibits.
 On President's Day 2002, the seventh-floor gallery opened.
-The gallery opened on February 18, 2002 with the exhibit: "The Pulitzer Prize Photographs: Capture the Moment".
+The gallery opened in February 2002 with the exhibit: "The Pulitzer Prize Photographs: Capture the Moment".
 A $2.5 million renovation turned the storage area on the seventh floor into a new gallery space for the museum.
 Other exhibits that have hung in the space include works of Andy Warhol.

-On May 4, 2010, burglars attempted to steal a safe from the Sixth Floor Museum, but fled when "they were confronted by a security guard," leaving the unopened safe suspended from a winch on the back of a truck.
+In May 2010, burglars attempted to steal a safe from the Sixth Floor Museum, but fled when "they were confronted by a security guard," leaving the unopened safe suspended from a winch on the back of a truck.

+A marker on the front of the building reads "On November 22, 1963, the building gained national notoriety when Lee Harvey Oswald allegedly shot and killed president John F. Kennedy from a sixth floor window as the presidential motorcade passed the site."
+The word "allegedly" has been highlighted as vandalism by Kennedy assassination conspiracy theorists.
+The Sixth Floor Museum neither encourages nor discourages the idea of conspiracy theories.